 What File Format Should You Use?

 Ultimately, what format you use to scan each image file will depend on your preferences.
 If you’re after shareability, you might prefer to use a JPEG or PNG format.
-On the other hand, the TIFF format can work to your advantage if you want to use an image editor for printing.
+On the other hand, the TIFF format can work to your advantage if you want to use an image editor such as Adobe Photoshop for printing.